Bikashkhanal130/Bikashkhanal130/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Lbikashofficial130](https://github.com/Lbikashofficial130)

 - 💬 Ask me about **I am a Future Software Engineer.
-Currently working with NDM Company PVT LTD which is at Banepa Nepal and Studying BCA at Aadim National College**
+Currently working with NDM Company PVT LTD which is in Banepa Nepal and Studying BCA at Aadim National College**

 - 📫 How to reach me **Khanalbk18@gmail.com**